BitInByte/MyMovieDataBaseLibrary/README.md

 npm run start
 ```

-Step 2: Buil the project to be ready to production
+Step 2: Buil the project to be ready for production

 ```
 npm run build